WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 ##Instant REST

-Rails' opinions allow us to create applications quickly.
+A reminder from above: Rails conventions allow us to create applications quickly.
 As an example, we're going to create a RESTful app using the Tweet model.

-In **config/routes.rb**, commented out are several different methods to create routes.
-A very useful way to create routes is by using `resources`.
+A very useful way to create these routes is by using `resources`.

 **config/routes.rb**